What's Hidden in a Randomly Weighted Neural Network?: Experiments

 \subsection{ImageNet \cite{imagenet} Experiments}

 On ImageNet we observe similar trends to CIFAR-10.
-As ImageNet is much harder, computationally feasible models are not overparameterized to the same degree.
-As a consequence, the performance a randomly weighted subnetwork does not match the full model with learned weights.
+As ImageNet is a much harder dataset, computationally feasible models are not overparameterized to the same degree.
+As a consequence, the performance of a randomly weighted subnetwork does not match the full model with learned weights.
 However, we still witness a very encouraging trend -- the performance increases with the width and depth of the network.

 As illustrated by Figure \ref{fig:params}, a randomly weighted Wide ResNet-50 contains a subnetwork that is smaller than, but matches the accuracy of ResNet-34 when trained on ImageNet \cite{imagenet}.
 As strongly suggested by our trends, better and larger ``parent" networks would result in even stronger performance on ImageNet \cite{imagenet}.
-A table which reports the numbers in Figure \ref{fig:params} may be found in Section \ref{sec:imtable} of the supplementary material.
+A table which reports the numbers in Figure \ref{fig:params} may be found in Section \ref{sec:imtable} of the appendix.

 Figure \ref{fig:rn50} illustrates the effect of $k$, which follows an almost identical trend: $k \in [30,70]$ performs best though 30 now provides the best performance.
-Figure \ref{fig:rn50} also demonstrates that we significantly outperform Zhou \etal at scale (they do not consider ImageNet).
+Figure \ref{fig:rn50} also demonstrates that we significantly outperform Zhou \etal at scale (in their original work they do not consider ImageNet).
 For Zhou \etal on ImageNet we report the best top-1 accuracy as we find their performance degrades towards the end of training.
 This is the only case where we do not report last epoch accuracy.

 The choice of the random distribution matters more for ImageNet.
 The ``Scaled" distribution we discuss in Section \ref{sec:init} did not show any discernable difference on CIFAR-10.
 However, Figure \ref{fig:rn50_scaling} illustrates that on ImageNet it is much better.
 Recall that the ``Scaled" distribution adds a factor of $\sqrt{1/k}$, which has less of an effect when $k$ approaches $100 \% = 1$.
-This result highlights the possibility of finding better distributions which works best for this algorithm.
+This result highlights the possibility of finding better distributions which work better for this task.